 I remember Omi knocking on the bathroom door asking, “Are you girls okay?”

 We’d let her know that we were okay, and then we’d turn the radio louder so she wouldn’t hear us throwing up.

-But, the truth is we were NOT okay.
-We were damaged.
-It was the 1980’s and we were brainwashed by the dieting industry to think eating food with fat would make us fat.
+We were brainwashed by the dieting industry to think that eating food with fat would make us fat.